ZoltanKuli/Rubik-s-Table/README.md

-# The Story Rubik's Table
+# The Story Behind Rubik's Table

 I made Rubik's Table for my Programming Technology class during the fall of 2020.